A timeline of 22-year-old Gabby Petito's case - KTVZ

 The couple each had their own cell phones in case of emergency, the report adds.

-The caller said that as they were driving by, “the gentleman was slapping the girl.”
+The caller said as they were driving by, “the gentleman was slapping the girl.”

 “Then we stopped,” the caller added.
 “They ran up and down the sidewalk.
 He proceeded to hit her, hopped in the car and they drove off.”